Christos Mouzakitis

-Christos Mouzakitis (Χρήστος Μουζακίτης; born 25 December 2006) is a Greek professional footballer who plays as a midfielder for Super League club Olympiacos and the Greece national team.
+Christos Mouzakitis (Χρήστος Μουζακίτης; born 25 December 2006) is a Greek professional footballer who plays as a midfielder for club Hull City and the Greece national team.

 Early life

-Mouzakitis was born in 2006 in Greece.
+Mouzakitis was born in 2006 in Athens.
+His family originates from the island of Corfu.
 He joined the youth academy of Greek side Olympiacos at seven-eight years old.

 Club career

+Olympiacos

 Mouzakitis started his career with Greek side Olympiacos B. On 12 April 2023, he debuted for the club during a 3–0 win over Episkopi.

+Mouzakitis is the big winner in the international vote of the Italian newspaper Tuttosport for the European Golden Boy Web 2025.
+The Golden Boy is an award established by Tuttosport that is given by sports journalists to a young male footballer playing in Europe perceived to have been the most impressive during a calendar year (two halves to two separate seasons).
+All nominees must be under the age of 21 and play in a European nation's top tier.
+Apart from the main award, an additional one, "Golden Boy Web", is decided by online users.

+Hull City

+On 1 September 2026, Mouzakitis signed a five-year contract with newly promoted Premier League club Hull City.
+The transfer fee was reportedly €15 million in addition to bonuses.

 International career

 Mouzakitis made his debut for Greece national team on 17 November 2024 in a Nations League game against Finland at the Helsinki Olympic Stadium.
 He substituted Dimitrios Kourbelis in added time, as Greece won 2–0.
-He is currently one of the youngest ever to debut for the National Team.
+He is among the youngest players to debut for the Greece national team.